Connections 2025

 AusDoCC is the peak national support group for all people diagnosed with a corpus callosum disorder (CCD) and their families, caregivers and professionals.

 Professional knowledge is limited and CCDs are often inadequately recognised and undersupported.
-People in the CCD community typically struggle to gain equity in social and economic participation.
+People in the CCD community typically struggle to gain access to and equity in social and economic participation.
 Research reports that people with CCD have significantly reduced personal wellbeing in all domains, particularly in relationships.

 Connections 2025 is the only opportunity for children, adults, parents, carers and professionals in the CCD community to come together and meet others with professional and lived experience, who understand this disability and its impacts.
 Connections 2025 is the peak opportunity to engage in training, coaching and support, share knowledge, learn new skills and build supportive relationships with peers and professionals, specifically around disability impacts of a CCD.
 The event will equip everyone with a CCD to identify the best supports, meet goals and live more informed, better quality lives.